Frequently Asked Questions

 What kind of meal service do you offer?

 If your group of 10 or more wants provided meals, they will be served in the dining room.
-Or, if your group would like to prepare your own meals the main kitchen or a separate guest kitchen are available.
+Or, if your group would like to prepare your own meals we have a fully equipped commercial kitchen available for use.

 How many people can you accommodate?